distributed-control-systems/SUGAR/README.md

 # SUGAR
-Wellcome to shugar lib, sugar stands for **Slow** and **Ugly** Geometric Algebra Routines, so, you are advised.
+Wellcome to sugar lib, sugar stands for **Slow** and **Ugly** Geometric Algebra Routines, so, you are advised.

 #Basic functions
+Next we explain the basic operations in sugar environment

 ## basis(), declare a set of basis with a given signature
-This is usefull for shorthand multivector creation, for instance:
+This is useful for shorthand multi-vector creation, for instance:

 	>>basis([1,0,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=1

 If we want to create a basis for complex numbers

 	>>basis([0,1,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=-1

-## Declaring multivectors
+## Declaring multi-vectors
-There are two ways to declare a multivector, the first one is to provide the complete set of coefficients of the multivectors and the signature
+There are two ways to declare a multi-vector, the first one is to provide the complete set of coefficients of the multi-vectors and the signature

 	>> MV([1 1 2 3],[2,0,0])